5 Ratings

 Everest View trek is not a high-altitude trek the highest point of this trek is Thyangboche 3860m.
 It is categorized as an easy trek and is suitable for beginners as well as all age groups family those who are physically fit and can walk 4-5 hours a day in a day.
 The trek doesn't lead into the high Himalayas and the trekking trails are well maintained.
 Height and altitude during this trek don't make it quite difficult so it can be done even without an acclimatization day.

-In most trekking routes as the altitude increase, the facilities became but in this trekking, you can get all kinds of common facilities such as Wi-Fi, Hot Showers, Electricity, Local Mobile Networks (NTC, NCELL), Banking, ATMs (In Namche and Lukla), etc
+In most trekking routes as the altitude increases, the facilities become but in this trekking, you can get all kinds of common facilities such as Wi-Fi, Hot Showers, Electricity, Local Mobile Networks (NTC, NCELL), Banking, ATMs (In Namche and Lukla), etc

 Accommodation